TheThingsIndustries/lorawan-stack-docs/doc/content/integrations/cloud-integrations/ubidots/_index.md

 - to create an [uplink payload formatter]({{< ref "/integrations/payload-formatters" >}}) on {{% tts %}} (with a [Ubidots-friendly](https://ubidots.com/docs/hw/#send-data-to-a-device) format)
 - to edit the pre-loaded sample decoder on Ubidots in a way that it decodes the Base64-encoded raw payload received from {{% tts %}} in `uplink_message.frm_payload` field

-{{% note %}} In this section, we show you an example of how to do the first option.
-The pre-loaded sample payload decoder on Ubidots contains comments which can help you decode your payload either way. {{</ note>}}
+In this section, we show you an example of how to do the first option.
+The pre-loaded sample payload decoder on Ubidots contains comments which can help you decode your payload either way.

 If you are using an uplink payload formatter on {{% tts %}} to decode your payload, the decoded values will be contained in the `uplink_message.decoded_payload` field of your uplink message.
 See examples below.